getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/github-enterprise.md

 #### Add new GitHub App

 1. Make sure you've whitelisted Sentry’s outbound request [IPs addresses](https://docs.sentry.io/ip-ranges/) for your GitHub Enterprise instance.
-2. In your Github Enterprise organization, navigate to Settings > Developer Settings > **GitHub Apps**.
-3. Click to add a **New GitHub App**.
+2. In your Github Enterprise organization, navigate to Settings > Developer Settings > **GitHub Apps** and click to add a new **New GitHub App**.

     [{% asset github-e-new-app.png %}]({% asset github-e-new-app.png @path %})

 #### Register new GitHub App

-1. Generate a webhook secret:
+1. First, you'll need to generate a webhook secret.
+In terminal:

     ```
     openssl rand -base64 500 | tr -dc 'a-zA-Z0-9' | fold -w 64 | head -n 1
     ```

-2. Fill out the form as follows:
+2. Then in GitHub, fill out the form as follows and click **Create GitHub App**.

     | Github App Name                 | sentry-app        |
     | Homepage URL                    | https://sentry.io |